-Fun and Service Dances, beach parties, social events, sports, choirs, talent shows, skating parties, picnics, visitations to other Assemblies and trips to amusement parks are all a part of the Rainbow program.
+Fun and Service Dances, parties, social events, sports, choirs, talent shows, skating parties, picnics, visitations to other Assemblies and trips to amusement parks are all a part of the Rainbow program.
 Rainbow Girls are active in many fund-raisers for charity including bowl-a-thons, dance-a-thons, rock-a-thons, walk-a-thons, and selling all varieties of foods and gifts.
 Rainbow Girls find fun and satisfaction entertaining children in hospitals, playing bingo with the elderly in nursing homes, and further volunteering at the Masonic Villages.

 Opportunities for Leadership like serving as an officer, are open to any member willing to accept responsibility.
 The leader of the Assembly is the Worthy Advisor.
 She is elected to a 6-month term, presides in all ceremonies, plans the activities and organizes the service projects.
 In addition, Grand Officers lead all Rainbow Girls in the jurisdiction.

 Activities and Competitions in the Rainbow program include an active schedule in bowling and softball.
 Many Assemblies participate in Ritual competitions.
 At the Annual Grand Assembly, or statewide convention, the Assemblies enter their Scrapbooks, Banners and Growth Charts into competition.